Who doesn’t love road trips?

 Oddly, her manner of speaking reminds me (again) of Ms. Perky (Allison Janney) in 10 Things I Hate About You.
 Whatever, you should see that old-but-gold movie.

-You don’t have to be a geek to love a little bit of science trivia now and then.
+You don’t have to be a geek to love a little bit of science trivia every now and then.

 In elementary school, we were taught that science is everywhere and in everything.
 Science is generally a fascinating subject, especially if you’re listening to Christopher Intagliata.